stineje/CharLib/docs/manual/source/chapters/04_procedures.rst

         ...

-Assuming a procedure called ``my_min_pulse_width`` is registered, CharLib will now call that procedure when performing minumum pulse width measurements.
+Assuming a procedure called ``my_min_pulse_width`` is registered, CharLib will now call that procedure when performing minimum pulse width measurements.
 For a complete list of available procedure types, see the :ref:`05_settings_yaml_syntax.json#/properties/simulation` key in the YAML syntax reference.